-Many godly men and women of God have served CFC in leadership through the years.
+Many godly men and women of God have served Campers For Christ (CFC) in leadership through the years.
 Past CFC Presidents Dick Edwards and Charles Shockley in particular were influential in promoting and encouraging the members to aggressively evangelize and minister at campgrounds in the Name of Jesus and for the glory of God.
 There have been hundreds of events held in campgrounds everywhere and untold thousands of times when Jesus was shared.

 Every kind of campground ministry you can imagine has been done, from campfire devotions to healing and revival meetings where tremendous miracles were witnessed.
 Campground chaplains have held church services under the trees and in RV Parks in many places.
-Sharing God’s love has resulted in God only knows how many salvations and healings.
+Sharing God’s love has resulted in perhaps hundreds of salvations and healings.
 That is the real purpose of CFC.

 Over the years, CFC has enjoyed membership in the hundreds with dozens of chapters across most of the areas of both Canada and the USA.
 Some chapters grew large and strong, some not so big, but all was for the glory of God.

 At this time, CFC is enjoying a new time of growth again as a younger generation has begun to join.
 New ideas and new ways of communicating the vision of CFC have begun to have an impact.
 Slowly CFC is being revived and the expectation is that we will continue to grow and thrive again as we remember that Campers For Christ Ministries was God’s idea.

 International rallies are held annually in different parts of the eastern, central, and western areas of the USA.
 Chapter rallies continue to be held in the Southwest and Midwest parts of the USA several times a year.
 Today, the majority of activity is in the southeastern, south central, and southwest parts of the USA but CFC continues to have members from all over North America.